chyabhishekavi/SecureScope/README.md

 - Choose a `.zip` project archive
 - Upload with simple progress feedback
 - Start a persisted ZIP scan
 - Review the completed security score, risk level, total findings, and saved scan ID
 - See the linked scan in the project scan history

+### GitHub Repository Scan UI

+Project details pages include a GitHub repository scan workflow:

+- Enter a public GitHub repository URL
+- Connect the repository to the project
+- Start a persisted GitHub repository scan
+- Review loading state while the repository is downloaded and scanned
+- Review the completed security score, risk level, total findings, and saved scan ID
+- See the linked scan in the project scan history